re2one/survey-app/README.md

 I'll add detailed setup instructions in the weeks to come.

 ## issues
-there are a lot of issues and todos that I am aware of and that I'll add in the following weeks as well.
+There are a lot of issues and todos that I am aware of and that I'll add in the following weeks as well.
+I often drifted into a really bad style because of timely contraints and I plan to tidy that up.
+I ask you to meanwhile not judge me.
+My first objective was to help certain people out as fast as possible.